niplav/site/index.md

 Content
 =======

 This is the website of niplav.
-It contains essays on different topics, including (but not limited to) programming, unusual social behavior and philosophy, as well as translations and transcriptions of different texts, chronological archives of blogs and programming projects.
+It contains texts on different topics, including (but not limited to) programming, unusual social behavior and philosophy, as well as translations and transcriptions of different texts, chronological archives of blogs and programming projects.
 More